bahmutov/start-server-and-test/README.md

     "test": "node src/test",
     "start:api": "node src/api",
     "start:server": "node src/server",
-    "start:server-and-api": "start-test start:api 7600 start:server",
-    "test:all": "start-test start:server-and-api 5000 test"
+    "test:all": "start-test start:api 3000 start:server 8080 test"
   }
 }
 ```

-In the above example you would run `npm run test:all` to start both servers and run the test.
-See repo [start-two-servers-example](https://github.com/bahmutov/start-two-servers-example) for full example
+In the above example you would run `npm run test:all` to start the API first, then when it responds, start the server, and when the server is responding, it would run the tests.
+After the tests finish, it will shut down both servers.
+See the repo [start-two-servers-example](https://github.com/bahmutov/start-two-servers-example) for full example

 ### Small print